 I’ve always thought that the quote from Israelmore Ayivor speaks to all the ways we’ve tried to overcome our addiction on our own, and haven’t been successful.
 “You need to GIVE UP on methods that always give you wrong results… No matter how committed you are with a wrong formula, it always gives a wrong answer.
 Give up!”

 By: Marilyn L. Davis “Fear’s useless.
-Either something bad happens or it doesn’t: If it doesn’t, you’ve wasted time being afraid, and if it does, you’ve wasted time that you could have spent sharpening your weapons.” ― Sarah Rees Brennan, The Demon’s Lexicon Fearful Emotions are Predictable and Spontaneous Emotions are a reaction […]Read More
+Either something bad happens, or it doesn’t: If it doesn’t, you’ve wasted time being afraid, and if it does, you’ve wasted time that you could have spent sharpening your weapons.” ― Sarah Rees Brennan, The Demon’s Lexicon Fearful Emotions are Predictable and Spontaneous Fear is often a reaction […]Read More

 An easy way to get acquainted with people in any recovery support meeting is to ask questions.
 You might be surprised at the answers.
 However, don’t just ask questions just to appear interested.
 Instead, use the suggestions and directions.Read More